osg-htc/docs/docs/compute-element/install-htcondor-ce.md

 -   **User IDs:** If they do not exist already, the installation will create the Linux users `condor` (UID 4716) and `gratia` (UID 42401)
+    You will also need to create Unix accounts for each VO that you wish to support.
+    See details in the ['Configuring authentication' section below](#configuring-authentication).
 -   **SSL certificate:** The HTCondor-CE service uses a host certificate at `/etc/grid-security/hostcert.pem` and an accompanying key at `/etc/grid-security/hostkey.pem`
 -   **DNS entries:** Forward and reverse DNS must resolve for the HTCondor-CE host